 Built in 1908, by Bethlehem Steel Incorporated of Baltomre, Maryland (hull #44) as the S.O.C.
 No. 19 for the Standard Oil Company of New York, New York.

 In 1915, the marine department of the company was reorganized as the Standard Transportation Company of New York, New York.
-And, the tug was renamed as the S.T.
+Where the tug was renamed as the S.T.
 Co.
 No. 19.

 In 1954, The company became the Socony Mobil Oil Company.
 In 1963, the company was renamed as "Mobilgas" then just as "Mobil."

 In 1954, the tug was acquired by the McAllister Brothers Towing Company of New York, New York.
 Where she was renamed as the McAllister 44.

 In 1983, the tug was later by Selvick Marine Towing of Sturgeon Bay, Wisconsin.
 Where she was renamed as the Carla Anne Selvick.

 (Captain Brian Fournier)